TehShrike/k/readme.md

 A cli for Kanbanize, so I don't have to go use the web UI for frequent operations.

+What are my frequent operations, you ask?
+Well, let me tell you!

+- I look at the tasks assigned to me, and see which column they're in
+- I add to the checklists of my tasks
+- I check things off of those checklists
+- I move tasks to other columns (hopefully to the right) when appropriate

+Other people will likely have other workflows than me.
+For now, this software represents my normal interactions with Kanbanize - but it could represent yours too!
+Pull requests or issues or whatever are welcome.
+If you hate or have otherwise strong emotions about the app, [make sure to tell me on Twitter](https://twitter.com/TehShrike).

 # Install

 Install [node.js](http://nodejs.org/download/) if it's not already on your machine, and then run